 ITAB employed a diverse workforce of 2,523 employees across 23 countries at the end of 2024.
 The company has a strong presence in Europe and key international markets, with significant employee bases in Italy, Czechia, China, Germany, Sweden, and the UK.
-In addition to its European footprint, ITAB maintains a strategic presence in countries including Argentina, Chile, China, India, Malaysia, the UAE, and the USA, supporting its global business operations.
+In addition to its European footprint, ITAB maintains a strategic presence in countries including Argenting, Chile, Ching, India, Malaysia, the UAE, and the USA, supporting its global business operations.
 The workforce spans various functions, including manufacturing, commercial, procurement, and technical design, reflecting ITAB's broad scope and reach across industries.

 ITAB fosters continuous dialogue with its employees through multiple channels, ensuring their well-being and considering their perspectives on sustainability.
 This includes day-to-day business interactions, employee appraisals, participation in safety committees, internal intranet communications, and employee engagement surveys.
 These avenues enable ITAB to gather employee feedback, address concerns, and promote a culture of transparency and inclusivity.
-Employees are encouraged to participate in regular dialogues that allow ITAB to understand their needs, especially in areas related to health, safety, career development, and sustainability
+Employees are encouraged to participate in regular dialogues that allow ITAB to understand their needs, especially in areas related to health, safety, career development, and sustainability and collaborative atmosphere where employees can thrive.

-ITAB is committed to meeting key expectations from its workforce, ensuring a supportive and sustainable working environment.
-The company's key employee expectations include: Attractive workplace: Providing a safe, inclusive, and motivating work environment.
-Good working environment: Fostering a healthy, respectful, and collaborative atmosphere where employees can thrive.
 Health & Safety: Maintaining a high standard of health and safety protocols to safeguard employees' well-being.
-Staff development and career opportunities: Ensuring opportunities for growth and progression through training, skill development, and career advancement programs.
+Staff development and career opportunities: Ensurina opportunities for growth and progression through training, skill development, and career advancement programs.
 Diverse and equal workplace: Upholding diversity, equity, and inclusion policies to ensure equal opportunities for all employees regardless of gender, race, or background.
 Pay conditions: Ensuring competitive and fair compensation in line with industry standards and employee contributions.
 Sustainable business: Aligning business operations with sustainable practices, involving employees in sustainability initiatives, and promoting a sense of purpose in contributing to a responsible future.